Skip to main content

 Training presentation

 The Master's program is designed to build skills over two years.
-The first year covers the theoretical, legal and technical aspects of public administration, while the second year focuses on the territorial security sector, particularly in terms of civil security, in order to provide territorial security organizations with managerial and legal tools, in line with recent developments in the sector.
-This training program has been developed in partnership with the École Nationale Supérieure des Officiers de Sapeurs-Pompiers, based in Aix-en-Provence.
-Its aim is to train local and regional executives whose activities contribute to the management of local and regional safety.
-In particular, this means developing a scientific culture and an openness to multi-disciplinarity, in the service of the safety issues that arise in terms of territorial management.
+The first year covers theoretical, legal and technical aspects of public administration organization.
+The second year specializes students in the field of territorial security, particularly in terms of civil protection.
+The aim is to equip future professionals in regional security organizations with managerial and legal skills, in line with recent developments in the sector.
+This training program has been developed in partnership with theÉcole Nationale Supérieure des Officiers de Sapeurs-Pompiers, based in Aix-en-Provence.

 • Target audience

-• Continuing education: professionals in equivalent positions in the public or private sector, in line with the professional development or consolidation project proposed by this program.
+-Continuing education: professionals in equivalent positions in the public or private sector, in line with the professional development or consolidation project proposed by this program.

 • Skills